datacarpentry/image-processing/_episodes/02-image-basics.md

 JPEG images are perhaps the most commonly encountered digital images today.
-JPEG uses lossy compression, and the degree of compression can be tuned to your likings.
+JPEG uses lossy compression, and the degree of compression can be tuned to your liking.
 It supports 24-bit color depth, and since the format is so widely used, JPEG images can be viewed and manipulated easily on all computing platforms.